SarthakSKumar/Next.js-13-PESU_IO-2023/README.md

 <img src="banner.png"></img>

-# Next.js 13: Your Odyssey into Full Stack Mastery | PESU I/O Slot 16
+# Next.js 13: Your Odyssey into Full Stack Mastery

-### Welcome to the Next.js 13 Course repository for PESU I/O at PES University Electronic City Campus!
+### Welcome to the Next.js 13 Course repository for PESU I/O Slot 16 at PES University Electronic City Campus!
 This repository is a central hub for all the course-related materials, including assignment submissions, class content, and resources.
 Here, you will find relevant resources you would need to succeed in the course.

 ## Course Overview